 Customers are more likely to listen to a company that they can relate to.
 Rather than sounding like a salesperson, you need to take on the role of storyteller to make the content sound much more appealing.
-Without demonstrating an empathetic and understanding nature through writing, a press release or email can feel disconnected and serve no purpose other than being a sales pitch and selling a company.
+Without demonstrating an empathetic and understanding nature through writing, a press release or email can feel disconnected.
+Such a press release will serve no purpose other than being a sales pitch for your company.

 While writers want to be original with their content, a story should fit into a broader context like society, the industry, or even the world while also being compelling.
 For this reason, you should ask how the story presented can fit into a larger picture and convey broader significance so that it is is relatable to people who are interested in your industry.

 This may be when companies get overwhelmed because of the amount of content, research, time, and effort needed to achieve persuasive PR writing.
-However, there is no need to worry because public relations agencies like Pressfarm.
-It can help you create compelling and concise content to help you make a splash in your industry.
-With a winning press release, a compelling feature story and a creative media kit from Pressfarm.
-You can create a memorable brand story which not only captures media attention but also inspires your target audience.
+However, there is no need to worry.
+This is why public relations agencies like Pressfarm exist.
+Armed with a team of PR specialists, expert writers and certified designers, Pressfarm can help you create compelling and concise content that helps you make a splash in your industry.
+With a winning press release, a compelling feature story and a creative media kit, you can create a memorable brand story.
+Ultimately, a good brand story will not only capture media attention but also inspire your target audience.

-Besides this, Pressfarm will provide you with access to their PR database with over 1,000,000 journalists to develop your media list and start your media outreach.
-Together with a curated media list from our account executive.
-This database is designed to help you connect with the best journalists in your niche.
-Finally, by submitting your content to respected media outlets and startup directories.
-Pressfarm can help your brand to feature in relevant search results across different search engines.
+Besides this, Pressfarm will provide you with access to their PR database with over 1 million journalists to develop your media list and start your media outreach.
+When combined with a curated media list from our account executive, this database is designed to help you connect with the best journalists in your niche.
+Finally, by submitting your content to respected media outlets and startup directories, Pressfarm can help your brand to feature in relevant search results across different search engines.
 When you start working with Pressfarm, you can boost your online visibility and start generating the publicity your brand deserves.

 Much like writing with empathy, storytelling is another effective way to grab a reader’s attention.
 Sending a message via storytelling allows readers to digest the information more easily and connect with your brand emotionally.